splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-prometheus.rst

 Ingest Prometheus alerts
 ************************************************************************

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
 Use the Prometheus endpoint to forward Prometheus alerts to Incident Intelligence where you can create on-call schedules and incident workflows to route Prometheus alerts to responders.
-You can send Prometheus alerts directly to the ingest endpoint.
-To do so, make a POST call to the endpoint to ingest Prometheus alerts.
+You can send Prometheus alerts directly to the ingest endpoint using the Prometheus alertmanager webhook config.
+See :new-page:`https://prometheus.io/docs/alerting/latest/configuration/#webhook_config`.

-To send Prometheus alerts directly to the ingest endpoint, make a POST call to the endpoint to ingest Prometheus alerts.

 Prometheus ingest endpoint
 ---------------------------------